safeliquids/custom-music-discs/README.md

 ## Known Issues
 - If a custom disc is played during a server reload, the original record music is not stopped.
+- When a custom disc is played, all sound events with the same id in the record channel are stopped.
+This is a technical limitation and unlikely to be fixed.